Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Limitations

 From the evaluation results after DPO training, we observe that downstream F1 scores tend to improve, while Exact Match (EM) may decrease for some generators, as shown in Table~\ref{tab:main_results}.
 This suggests a trade-off introduced by preference optimization with mixed positive and negative document subsets, which can encourage the ranker to select larger or more diverse document sets.
 As a result, generators may produce longer reasoning processes and more diverse responses, improving partial correctness without always achieving exact matching.

 In addition, PRISM construction relies on datasets with annotated positive and negative documents.
-Applying our data construction pipeline to fully unlabeled corpora would require additional large language model–based annotation modules, which may introduce extra cost and limit applicability in such settings.
+Applying our data construction pipeline to fully unlabeled corpora would require additional large language model–based annotation modules, which may introduce additional annotation cost and limit scalability in such settings.

-Finally, for generator metadata, we use the concrete model name as the generator ID and generate descriptive information via an advanced LLM platform with a RAG-based pipeline; although minor hallucinations may occur, we apply basic manual correction to mitigate their impact.
+Finally, we represent each generator using a fixed identifier and a textual description generated through a RAG-based pipeline.
+While manual correction mitigates potential hallucination artifacts, this static representation may not fully capture the generator’s context-dependent evidence preferences.
+Future work could explore more dynamic generator representations, for example, by allowing the ranker to interact with the generator before ranking to infer its characteristics from contextual signals and adapt document selection accordingly.